 Here is our little family of four on vacation in Nova Scotia, Canada.
 No vacation time needed.
 I took time off and payments from membership kept coming in:

 If you're ready to commit to something that has the ability to provide you with long-term peace of mind for your life and your business then starting a membership might just be for you.

 I'd love to teach you all I know and help you generate a plan of action to put your own membership into place.

 You gotta be invest to make this work.

 But with big commitment comes big reward and if you're willing to go there then running a membership site could be one of the best decisions you ever make for your business.

 Over four weeks starting on November 9th you'll get access to training and resources from Membership Impact to help you plan, launch and grow your membership site.

 Here's what you will get:

-- Workbooks that give the steps to membership creation and some sections to brainstorm and work through as you build your membership.
+- Lesson Planners that give the steps to membership creation and some sections to brainstorm and work through as you build your membership.

 - Resources for your memberships - Checklists, Templates, Processes, etc. I'll dig through all my own resources and find you everything I can that I believe will help you.